brikis98/yevgeniy-brikman-homepage/_posts/2019-02-03-antifragile-things-that-gain-from-disorder.md

 book_series_number: 4
 ---

 I always struggle with Taleb's books.
-On the one hand, they are full of insights and interesting ideas; on the other, they are poorly structured and full of tangents and mean, spiteful, and largely unnecessary attacks against various groups of people (e.g., economists, academics, etc).
+On the one hand, they are full of insights and interesting ideas; on the other, they are poorly structured and full of tangents and mean, spiteful, and largely unnecessary attacks against various groups of people (e.g., economists, academics, etc.).
 Taleb, at least from his writing, strikes me as the classic brilliant asshole.
-I'm not sure I'd ever want to work with him, but kept at arms length, his books do offer lots of interesting learning.
+I'm not sure if I'd ever want to work with him, but kept at arms length, his books do offer lots of interesting learning.

 This book in particular is tough to get into.
 The first ~40% is just (a) defining and repeating the definition of antifragile over and over again and (b) vicious insults hurled towards people he dislikes.
 The last ~60% of the book covers a variety of interesting topics, though they all feel a bit disconnected.
 This book could've delivered all the same information in a much smoother and more accessible package if he just worked with his editors, but he prefers to hurl insults at them too, assuming he knows better than them—and the book suffers for it.